Zig Misiak with grandson Asher, 2 years old, during Remembrance Day 2020. I'm showing and explaining a poppy to him.

 All 3 of my friends had family overseas during WW1.
 Don Montures mother, Edith, Walter Gretzky's father, Antoni and Steve Smiths grandfather A.G.E.
 Smith.
 My Polish family was still in Poland during this time.
 Steve's grandfather trained Polish troops at Niagara on the Lake.

 Zig Misiak, a Royal Hamilton Light Infantry veteran,

 is often a guest speaker around Remembrance Day.

 Polish Combatant's Assoc. of Canada national conference, Aug.
 3, 2019, hosted by Brantford SPK.
 Polish Ambassador to Canada, Andrzej Kurnicki, Slawek Dobrowolski, Zig Misiak, Walter Gretzky.
 Wally received the Polish Gold Cross for his ongoing support of veterans and all things good.

 Annual Polish pilgrimage commemorating World War One Polish soldiers as allies.
 Niagara on the Lake.
-Zig, Polish Combatants VP, modern Polish soldiers & Canadian officer.
+Zig Misiak, Polish Combatants VP, with Polish & Canadian soldiers.

 2021 pre-Remembrance Day ceremony.
-We'll look back on the unusual conditoins under which we commemorate our Veterans and Survivors knowing that: "We did not forget".
+We'll look back on the unusual conditoins under which we commemorated our Veterans and Survivors knowing that: "We did not forget".

 Photo, courtesy of Neighbors of Ancaster Magazine 2021.
 Zig Misiak, Vice-president, of the Polish Combatants Assoc.
 (WW2) of Brantford, Br#4.